Income and employment: introduction

 Work is not always a route out of poverty

 Many families and individuals in Scotland are in work but on a low income, claiming tax credits or Universal Credit to top their income from earnings up.
-In April 2023, there were almost 56,000 working families claiming tax credits and more than 171,500 individuals in work claiming Universal Credit (DWP Stat Xplore) in Scotland.
+In December 2024, there were 3,200 working families claiming tax credits and 202,895 individuals in work claiming Universal Credit (DWP Stat Xplore) in Scotland.

 Employment opportunities are unevenly distributed